noClaps/zed-minimal/README.md

 ### Installation

-On macOS and Linux you can [download Zed directly](https://zed.dev/download) or [install Zed via your local package manager](https://zed.dev/docs/linux#installing-via-a-package-manager).
+On macOS you can [download Zed directly](https://zed.dev/download).

 Other platforms are not yet available: